isjosan/embsys310/assignment01/embedded-device-example.md

 Another technique would be, to process the images as fast as possible and transmit them to the back-end cloud, so that the precious memory space can be freed up.
 There is a need to arrive at how long the images can be stored locally on the device, and also what will be the compression overhead for the embedded program.

  ### 3.7   Program Installation
+The Field Camera is typically shipped to the site with a starter firmware program, that is just enough for initial boot up and connection to the backend application in the Cloud.
+Once the initial installation is achieved, the updated version of the firmware that is customized for a typical site will be pushed to the Camera Over The Air (OTA).
+Any subsequent updates and bug fixes will also be installed using the same process.
+This involves the challenge of automating the software installation and configuration process, and is necessary when installing firmware to large number of Cameras installed at the field sites.

  ### 3.8   Power Consumption